m-ld/m-ld-security-spec/threats/e-invoicing.md

 > Collaborative e-Invoice Composition is an early-stage collaboration project between **m-ld** and [Ponder Source](https://pondersource.com/).
 Join us on [Gitter](https://gitter.im/federatedbookkeeping/community) to discuss ideas to transform procurement processes for the better.

 This document presents a threat model for Collaborative e-Invoice Composition (CIC).
-The vision behind CIC is that _a buyer and a seller can collaborate in real-time to determine the contents of an invoice_.
+The vision behind CIC is that _a buyer and a seller can collaborate in real-time to determine the contents of an order_.

-The conventional approach to invoicing involves a _process_ (the procurement) and a number of exchanged _artefacts_ (a request for quotation, an order, an invoice, a shipping note, etc).
+The conventional approach to ordering involves a _process_ (requisition and procurement) and a number of exchanged _artefacts_ (a request for quotation, an order, an invoice, a shipping note, etc).
 The concept of collaborative e-invoicing notices that while parts of the process have strict conventional rules (some with associated legal regulations), others can be modelled as a negotiation, or even – with implied mutual goodwill – a _collaboration_.
 If a technical system can be built that supports this model, while still assuring both parties of the security of the procurement transaction (even if goodwill is challenged), that transaction could be enacted without the significant overhead and complexity of repeated document composition and exchange.

 See [collaborative-invoice-composition](https://github.com/pondersource/collaborative-invoice-composition) for more details of this concept.
 For the purpose of this document, we assume that the collaborative model of e-invoicing is viable as a future model for procurement processes, and focus on the security requirements which it entails.